OpenHD/Documentation/hardware/cameras.md

 Wide variety of [USB cameras](#thermalusb-cameras) [Generic IP cameras](#ip-cameras)

+### get your camera supported

+Cameras not listed here may potentionally work, but aren't tested and configured.

+We only integrate Cameras which are tested and fitting to the purpose of openhd.
+If you want to get new cameras supported ask your camera vender to support OpenHD development with their hardware, but contact us first at developer@openhdfpv.org

 {% hint style="danger" %}
 While many cameras can potentially work, latency is the biggest issue.
 Please read the Camera pages to fully understand all variables.